Navillus-BV/kamfly-eats/src/pages/terms.md

 For the purpose of these Terms and Conditions:

 - **Affiliate** means an entity that controls, iis controlled by, or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest, or other securities entitled to vote for election of directors or other managing authority.
-- **Company** (referred to as either "the Company", "We", "Us", or "Our" in this Agreement) refers to Navillus B.V., 123 Fake Street, Dover, DE 19901.
+- **Company** (referred to as either "the Company", "We", "Us", or "Our" in this Agreement) refers to Navillus B.V., Zeilstraat 125, Den Haag 2586 RC, Netherlands.
-- **Country** refers to: Delaware, United States
+- **Country** refers to: Netherlands
 - **Device** means any device that can access the Service such as a computer, a cell phone, or a digital tablet.
 - **Service** refers to the Website.
 - **Terms and Conditions** (also referred to as "Terms") means these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
 This Terms and Conditions agreement has been created with the help of the Terms and Conditions Generator.
 - **Third-party Social Media Service** means any services or content (including data, information, products, or services) provided by a third-party that may be displayed, included, oor made available by the Service.
-- **Website** refers to Navillus, accessible from https://navillus.nl.
+- **Website** refers to Navillus B.V. doing business as Kamfly, accessible from https://kamfly.io.
 - **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 ## 2. Acknowledgement